Tacos de canasta

 Tacos de canasta ('basket tacos') are a popular Mexican food preparation consisting of tortilla filled with various stews.
-Typical fillings are papa ('potato'), chicharrón ('rinds'), frijoles ('beans') or adobo ('marinade').
+Typical fillings are papa ('potato'), chicharrón ('pork rinds'), frijoles ('beans') or adobo ('marinade').
 In all cases, the tacos are bathed in oil or melted butter.
 They are originally from San Vicente Xiloxochitla, Tlaxcala, although they are consumed throughout central Mexico, especially in the large cities of the country.
-It is usually sold on bicycles that circulate on the streets or also in street stalls.
-The name comes from the basket in which they are kept to keep them warm.
+They are usually sold on bicycles that circulate on the streets or also in street stalls.
+The name comes from the basket in which they are placed to keep them warm.

-It is considered a simple, very inexpensive snack (it does not exceed $10 MXN) and is well known to all Mexicans, in addition to being highly caloric and satiating.
+They are considered a simple, very inexpensive snack (they do not exceed $10 MXN each) and are well known to all Mexicans, in addition to being highly caloric and satiating.
 Traditionally, they are served with spicy (green or red) sauce, pickled chilies or guacamole.

 Origin

-The sale of tacos in baskets through the streets of Mexico City dates back to the time of the Porfiriato or earlier, however, the basket tacos as they are known today have their origin in the 50s in the town of San Vicente Xiloxochitla, 10 km southwest of Tlaxcala de Xicohténcatl, known as la cuna (the cradle) or la capital (the capital) del taco de canasta.
+The sale of tacos in baskets through the streets of Mexico City dates back to the time of the Porfiriato or earlier.
+However, the basket tacos as they are known today have their origin in the 1950s in the town of San Vicente Xiloxochitla, 10 km southwest of Tlaxcala de Xicohténcatl, known as la cuna (the cradle) or la capital (the capital) del taco de canasta.
 Originally, tacos sudados were a dish that was consumed after a day's work in the fields.
 However, the low profitability of working the land forced local residents to find a new livelihood.

 Today, between 50% and 80% of Xiloxochitla families are engaged in the production of tacos de canasta, and many of them travel every day to Mexico City to sell their tacos de canasta.